rlmic/impact-bombing-vietnam/README.md

 :sparkles: The `main.do` file will 1) load the constants and labels used for our analysis, 2) load the corresponding data sources, 3) run the analysis, splitted in three other do files:

-+ `analysis_corrected.do`: reproduces the main analysis presented in the original paper, considering as input the corrected locations of the provinces and districts in Vietnam,
++ `analysis_corrected.do`: reproduces the main analysis presented in the original paper, considering as input the corrected locations of the provinces and districts in Vietnam, as well as the fixed indicator for provinces or districts belonging to former South Vietnam,
 + `analysis_alterna.do`: generates the alternative econometric analysis mentioned in the original paper, but not shown in the tables included as part of the published paper,
 + `append_corrigen.do`: produces the additional analysis included as part of the Appendix of the *Corrigedum*.